Kedar-P-Deshmukh/Flight-Operations-Analytics-Optimizing-Airline-Performance-Excel/README.md

 2. Almost all airlines are only around 50% on time.
 3. Early week and end of the week has highest number of cancellation and delayed flights.
 4. Late aircraft delay and airline dealer aunty two most prominent reason of delay.
-5. Morning and afternoon times a lot has a higher number of flights, and delay, on contrary, night has 20 number of flights and very less number of delays.
+5. Morning and afternoon times slot has a higher number of flights, and delay, on contrary, night has less number of flights and very less number of delays.

 **Conclusion: -**
 In this project we have done analysis of extensive data set consisting data from flight, airlines and airports using Microsoft Excel and tried to uncover insights and patterns